ddongmin17/AvoidBullets/README.md

 AvoidBullets
 ============
-Two-week project done in 2013.
+Two-weeks project done in 2013.

 Android game that allows users to avoid floating obstacles/bullets.